AlinaOhrimenko/studies/README.md

 # Welcome
-This directory is for proects done in my DevOPs studies
+This directory is for projects done in my DevOPs studies

 ## Hope you injoy